Director: Wilfred Jackson

 ‘The Pied Piper’ is a vivid re-telling of the original fairy tale in operetta fashion.

 Thus ‘The Pied Pier’, together with ‘King Neptune‘ (1932) and ‘Father Noah’s Ark‘ (1933), belongs to the operetta- like Silly Symphonies.
-In a score, composed by Leigh Harline, practically all dialogue is sung, making ‘The Pied Piper’ an animated mini-opera.
+In its score, composed by Leigh Harline, practically all dialogue is sung, making ‘The Pied Piper’ an animated mini-opera.

-Its human designs are way more detailed and anatomically correct than in ‘King Netpune’ or ‘Father Noah’s Ark’, making these two films looking old-fashioned, already.
+Its human designs are way more detailed and anatomically correct than in ‘King Neptune’ or ‘Father Noah’s Ark’, making these two films looking old-fashioned, already.
 Disney was advancing towards the later realism of ‘Snow White and the Seven Dwarfs’ (1937) with a lightning speed…

 Unfortunately, at the same time, a sugary approach is unleashed, as well.
 For example, the rats are not drown, but caught in an imaginary cheese.
 Likewise, the children, who are depicted as virtual slaves in Hamelin, do not just disappear, but they’re lured into ‘Joyland’, where even the crippled get cured.
 So, in the end, practically no harm is done to anyone.

 And so, like the contemporary ‘Lullaby Land‘, ‘The Pied Piper’ is a strange mixture of ever advancing animation and rather infantile material.
 A great deal of the remaining Silly Symphonies would share this mixture, and even Disney’s first features, like ‘Snow White and the Seven Dwarfs’ and ‘Bambi‘ (1942) are not immune to it.

 The children designs used here would pop up in numerous sugary cartoons from the 1930s, including those from other studios.
 And, unfortunately, there would be a lot of them…